Economists say certain annuities could help retirees live securely, free to spend money without the fear of depleting their savings.

 They are considered the most efficient way to derive a supplemental retirement income or pension replacement.
 The stream of income typically begins at retirement, often around the age of 65.

 These products are also known as single premium immediate annuities or deferred income annuities.
-Combined, they accounted for $12 billion in sales in 2018 and were on track to sell between $12 billion and $13 billion in 2019, according to Todd Giesing, annuity research director for the LIMRA Secure Retirement Institute.
+Combined, they accounted for $11.3 billion in sales in 2022 and were on track for another good year in 2023 according to Todd Giesing, annuity research director for the LIMRA Secure Retirement Institute.

 Indexed and variable annuities with guaranteed living benefit riders provide a payment stream and principal protection, a benefit that does not come with standard income annuities.